Skip to content

 external!: ExternalEntity;

 The column is still created, but no ALTER TABLE ...
 ADD CONSTRAINT FOREIGN KEY is generated.
+The ORM still understands the relation and generates JOINs correctly -- it just does not ask the database to enforce the link.
 This option also works on @OneToOne.

 If you want to fetch a list of cats from the owner side, add @OneToMany.
 This is the inverse direction of @ManyToOne.